BitcoinDesign/bitcoin-core-app/pages/milestones/1-6-receive.md

 	image = "/assets/images/receive/form-mobile.png"
 	retina = "/assets/images/receive/form-mobile@2x.png"
 	big = "/assets/images/receive/form-mobile-big.png"
-	alt-text = "A form to create a new payment request" width = 800
+	alt-text = "A form to create a new payment request on a smartphone layout" width = 800
-	height = 760
+	height = 544
 %}

 Having an explicit step for user input results in multiple screens, but allows each one to be more simple and lets users focus on one task at a time.